KABANOFESTO/mybrand-dev/README.md

 # Portfolio Website

-A modern and responsive personal portfolio website built to showcase my projects, skills, and professional experience.
+A modern full-stack personal portfolio website built to showcase my projects, skills, and professional experience.
+It also includes AI/ML integration on the backend to enhance functionality and demonstrate intelligent features.

 ## Tech Stack